 Ice versus heat?
-This is a common question a lot of athletes, coming into my Grapevine, Texas office, ask.
+This is a common question asked by a lot of athletes coming into FAANT.
 Most understand that ice immediately after injury is very important.
 The questions usually revolve around when to use heat.
 There are some basic guidelines that every athlete can use to reduce confusion.

 Immediately ice the "fall down, go boom injuries."
 Ice works well for reducing redness, swelling and internal bleeding in acute injuries.
 It also is a great pain reliever.
 Acute injuries and post surgical pain and swelling usually respond well to 10 to 15 minutes of ice every few hours.
 This should be done for up to several weeks after an injury or surgery.
-Ice can be in the form of an ice pack (ice wrapped in a protective towel) or ice massage (massaging with a frozen water bottle or block of ice).
+Ice can be in the form of a gel ice pack, ice wrapped in a protective towel, or ice massage (massaging with a frozen water bottle or block of ice).

 Ice can also be helpful in reducing swelling in a chronic injury like runner's knee or plantar fasciitis.
 Icing immediately after activity can prevent further inflammation of an already annoyed area and help in recovery.